Carbon-neutral fuel: Renewable and nuclear energy costs

 Nighttime wind power is considered the most economical form of electrical power with which to synthesize fuel, because the load curve for electricity peaks sharply during the warmest hours of the day, but wind tends to blow slightly more at night than during the day.
 Therefore, the price of nighttime wind power is often much less expensive than any alternative.
 Off-peak wind power prices in high wind penetration areas of the U.S. averaged 1.64 cents per kilowatt-hour in 2009, but only 0.71 cents/kWh during the least expensive six hours of the day.
 Typically, wholesale electricity costs 2 to 5 cents/kWh during the day.
 Commercial fuel synthesis companies suggest they can produce gasoline for less than petroleum fuels when oil costs more than $55 per barrel.

 In 2010, a team of process chemists led by Heather Willauer of the U.S. Navy, estimates that 100 megawatts of electricity can produce 41,000 usgal of jet fuel per day and shipboard production from nuclear power would cost about 6 $/usgal.
 While that was about twice the petroleum fuel cost in 2010, it is expected to be much less than the market price in less than five years if recent trends continue.
 Moreover, since the delivery of fuel to a carrier battle group costs about 8 $/usgal, shipboard production is already much less expensive.

 Willauer said seawater is the "best option" for a source of synthetic jet fuel.
 By April 2014, Willauer's team had not yet made fuel to the standard required by military jets, but they were able in September 2013 to use the fuel to fly a radio-controlled model airplane powered by a common two-stroke internal combustion engine.
 Because the process requires a large input of electrical energy, a plausible first step of implementation would be for American nuclear-powered aircraft carriers (the Nimitz-class and the Gerald R. Ford-class) to manufacture their own jet fuel.
 The U.S. Navy is expected to deploy the technology some time in the 2020s.

+In 2023, a study published by the NATO Energy Security Centre of Excellence, concluded that e-fuels offer one of the most promising decarbonization pathways for military mobility across the land, sea and air domains.